-I was born and raised in the U.S. Deep South, the daughter of a Civil Rights activist who desegregated her junior high school when she was 12 along with six other courageous young people.
-I grew up learning about the history of the American Civil Rights Movement not only in school, but from the sharing of personal experience by my parents and extended family in Alabama.
+I was born and raised in the U.S. Deep South, the daughter of a Civil Rights activist who desegregated her junior high school when she was 14 along with six other young people.
+I grew up learning about the history of the American Civil Rights Movement not only in school, but from the sharing of personal stories by my parents and extended family in Alabama.

 I am indebted to my ancestors and elders for their resistance and insistence on being treated with dignity and respect.
 All of my tours and teaching are dedicated to them.